mchau29/mchau29.github.io/README.md

 **TAGS.** R-programming language, Between-Subject T-Test, Melatonin, Mood, Sleep Quality

 ### Spaceship Titanic (2023)
-##### This is a capstone project for the HavardX Data Science Professional Certificate.
+This is a capstone project for the Data Science Professional Certificate (HavardX).
 This dataset was originated from [Kaggle](https://www.kaggle.com/competitions/spaceship-titanic/overview), an online community for Data Science & Machine Learning Enthusiasts.

 It is the year of 2912.
 The Spaceship Titanic, an interstellar vessel carried 13,000 passengers on board, set out to transport emigrants from our Solar System to three newly habitable exo-planets.
 While rounding Alpha Centauri en route to its first destination - 55 Cancri E -, the spaceship collided with a spacetime anomaly that transported almost half of the passengers to an alternate dimension.